 DED is unique in that it can be in a dedicated platform, or installed as a modular addition to existing machining centers.
-It also does not require a traditional build plate, can can be welded to any compatible substrate, even other fabricated parts.
-This makes DED powerful for repairs, where it is able to add material to chipped or cracked features such as impellers for specific post machining.
-A consideration with directed energy deposition technologies is that the design must be self supporting because the process inherently cannot create smaller detailed support structures.
+It also does not require a traditional build plate, can be welded to any compatible substrate, even other fabricated parts.
+This makes DED powerful for repairs, where it is able to add material to chipped or cracked features such as impellers for specific post-machining.
+A consideration with directed energy deposition technologies is that the design must be self-supporting because the process inherently cannot create smaller detailed support structures.
 This is why many DED features are conical or cylindrical.

 Electron Beam Melting (EBM) is a powder bed fusion technology that builds metal parts on a layer-by-layer basis using controlled electron beams to create melt pools.
-This process differed from direct metal laser sintering (DMLS) both by its energy source, being a e-beam versus a laser, and its build conditions, being a heated chamber versus room temperature.
-EBM machines, like those made by Acram AB, can heat up to 900 celsius and above, allowing for a few advantages during printing.
+This process differed from direct metal laser sintering (DMLS) both by its energy source, being an e-beam versus a laser, and its build conditions, being a heated chamber versus room temperature.
+EBM machines, like those made by Arcam AB, can heat up to 900 Celsius and above, allowing for a few advantages during printing.
 The most notable advantage of EBM over DMLS is that parts do not require traditional support structure or bonding to a build plate.
-EBM parts may have sacrificial structure to facilitate thermal dissipation.
+EBM parts may have a sacrificial structure to facilitate thermal dissipation.

 Electron beam melting is most widely used in the medical implantable industry.
 Metals like Titanium ELI are common in spine implant, femoral implants, and hip implants.
 Typically EBM features are post-machined, but features like lattices may be retained on the final part for mechanical or structural purposes.